Special subvarieties of non-arithmetic ball quotients and Hodge Theory: Notation, terminology and recollections

 Recall that two subgroups $\Gamma_1,\Gamma_2$ of $G$ are said to be \emph{commensurable} with each other if $\Gamma_1 \cap \Gamma_2$ has finite index in both $\Gamma_1$ and $\Gamma_2$.
 The commensurator $\Comm(\Gamma)$ of $\Gamma$ is a subgroup of $G$:

-The following is known as the \emph{commensurability criterion for arithmeticity}, and it will be reproven in Section \ref{sectionmarguliscomm}, as a special case of an ``unlikely intersection problem''. \begin{thm} Assume $G$ is without compact factors and $\Gamma$ is an irreducible lattice.
+The following is known as the \emph{commensurability criterion for arithmeticity}, and it will be reproven, in the special case of complex hyperbolic lattices, in Section \ref{sectionmarguliscomm}, as an ``unlikely intersection phenomenon''. \begin{thm} Assume $G$ is without compact factors and $\Gamma$ is an irreducible lattice.
 Then $\Gamma$ is arithmetic if and only if it has an infinite index in $\Comm (\Gamma)$. \end{thm}